 1. Establish your word of intention.

 Choose a word/phrase that embodies your intentions/purpose/goals for the year.
-It may be the same for your personal and professional life, or you may have two different ones.
-Choosing the same virtue or intention across the different areas of your life maximizes results because you will have one focus that you may practice and strengthen in multiple scenarios.
+Ideally, it’s the same for your personal and professional life, so you don’t compartmentalize what is all part of the same source: YOU.
+Choosing the same virtue or intention across the different areas of your life maximizes results because you will have one focus you may prioritize and strengthen in multiple scenarios.

 For example, my teen client chose confidence as her word of intention.
 She wants to enhance her self-esteem to feel beautiful and worthy of significant relationships; to increase her ability to address her parents assertively; to feel confident in her ability to succeed at school; and to be empowered by the belief that she can change any situation just by reframing her perspective and choosing to grow from the hardships.